HackerYou/HYFallBootcamp2014/1-HTML-CSS/week1/day5/2-ftp_web_hosting.md

 ![](http://f.cl.ly/items/432X360I0h2T3H2Y1b24/Screen%20Shot%202014-01-22%20at%202.16.43%20PM.png)

 The server works just like your computer, upload an **index.html** and surf to www.yourdomain.com and you will see it.
-Note that with most server configurations, you'll need to place your files in the  `public_html` directory.
+Note that with some server configurations, you'll need to place your files in the  `public_html` directory.

 Similarly, you can upload a folder called `finalproject` and surf to `www.yourdomain.com/finalproject` to see it.

 A best practice is to edit your website locally (on your computer) until you are happy with your progress.
-Then just drag and drop the entire folders contents onto your server.
+Then drag and drop the entire folders contents onto your server.

+###Exercise
+Get your week 1 project up online!